-The word “boudoir” (pronounced “boo·dwaar “) originally referred to a women’s private room where she would relax and take a break from the busy life of being a woman.
-Now in modern times, boudoir is usually referring to boudoir photography.
-Boudoir photography is a type of intimate photography in which women wear lingerie and sometimes get nude.
-The woman then poses in sensual ways guided by the photographer because women doing boudoir are usually not models.
-Boudoir pictures are meant to stimulate the viewer’s imagination (not to be confused with erotic photography which aims to sexually arouse the viewer instead).
+The word “boudoir” (pronounced ‘boo·dwär‘) originally referred to a women’s private room where she would relax and take a break from the busy life of being a woman.
+Now in modern times, boudoir is nearly always referring to boudoir photography.
+Boudoir photography is a type of sensual & intimate photography in which women wear lingerie and even get nude.
+The woman then poses in sensual ways, usually guided by the photographer, as women doing boudoir are generally not models.
+The boudoir pictures are meant to stimulate the viewer’s imagination.
+Boudoir ranges from fun and playful to extremely erotic.

 What Is the Difference Between Lingerie & Boudoir Photography?

 You might have heard or seen the term lingerie photoshoot, & for the most part, they are referring to boudoir.
 Lingerie photography is a term that is overly broad and is usually used by those who are not aware of boudoir photography.
 Lingerie photography could also mean a commercial shoot for lingerie products, really it could mean anything that has to do with lingerie but it is not automatically boudoir.
 Lingerie photography can be done in public settings such as busy sidewalks, that is if the model is bold enough.
 Although boudoir can be done outdoors, it should only be done in a secluded area.
 Public shots where passerbys can easily see the model would usually take it out of the boudoir genre as it is no longer in a private setting and she would be in a different state of mind.